The Eclipsed Sanctum

 Level Designer

 The Eclipsed Sanctum is a single-player level for the original 1996 Quake, with a heavy focus on caution, dread and fear of the unknown.
-The goal was to challenge the limits of what a Quake level could be, whilst remaining true to the original’s player experience.
+The goal was to challenge the limits of what a Quake level could be, whilst remaining true to the original game’s player experience.

 Individual Contributions